iogbole/israelo/_pages/about.md

 ### About Me

 With over a decade of experience shaping the cloud-native observability landscape, I've honed my skills as a product leader, seamlessly blending deep technical expertise with a relentless focus on customer needs.
 I've successfully launched multiple products, including six from the ground up, driving substantial revenue growth and addressing customer churn.

-However, it's through the challenges and missteps that I've gained the most valuable insights, shaping my ability to deliver exceptional products.
+That said, it's through the challenges and missteps that I've gained the **most** valuable insights, shaping my ability to deliver exceptional products.

 Currently at Elastic, I'm leading a multi-faceted charter: